dataclay/event-scripts/README.md

 >  | `"post_cmd_output"`         | After Output  | ...after rendering process completes   |
 >  | `"enable_cmd"`              | Bot Enabled   | ...when Bot is enabled                 |
 >  | `"shutdown_cmd"`            | Bot Disabled  | ...when Bot is disabled                |
->&nbsp;
+>
 > 2. To pass arguments to registered shell scripts in the `templater-options.json` file, do one or more of the following.
->  + For passing explicit values, append each value, separated by spaces, to the value of the event property.
+>  + For passing explicit values, append each value, separated by spaces, to the script's absolute path or full command.
 The following example shows how you would pass Integer **512** and String **08-24-2018** as arguments to the registered Windows Batch script `timestamp.bat`.
 Note that within the `templater-options.json` file on Windows backslashes and other special characters must be escaped with a backslash.
 >  ```
 > {
 >    "prefs" : {